denisbosire/jsonapi-installer/README.md

 ## 2. Then run:
 `composer install`.

-This might take a few minutes, it will install a plugin called 'jsonapi' in wp-content/plugin/jsonapi
+This might take a few minutes, it will install a plugin called '**jsonapi**' in wp-content/plugins/jsonapi

 # 3. Issues
-Sometimes the vendor folder doesnt get auto populated with all the packages Navigate 'wp-content/plugin/jsonapi/vendor' then run;
+Sometimes the vendor folder doesnt get auto populated with all the packages Navigate 'wp-content/plugins/jsonapi/vendor' then run;
 `composer install`

 # 4. Activate the plugin